Claire is a science writer, blogger, comedian, performer and occasional wildlife photographer. She thinks ants are way cooler than people.

 Claire appeared on screen in BBC4’s Planet Ant documentary, where she glued some more radio transmitters on some slightly smaller ants, and definitely was in no way responsible for anyone’s finger being bitten by a soldier ant.

-She appeared as a panel speaker on different mediums of communication at the British Science Association’s SciComm Primer, and teaches popular writing to PhD students as part of her role at the London NERC DTP.
+She appeared as a panel speaker at the British Science Association’s SciComm Primer, and the London SciComm Social Develop Your SciComm Career Workshop, and teaches popular writing to PhD students as part of her role at the London NERC DTP.

 She particularly likes writing about science with the pressure of a 140-character limit, and occasionally gets to do fun things like guest-curating @Biotweeps!

 She writes the Curious Meerkat blog, which covers everything and anything sciencey she finds interesting, including, but not limited to: evolution, genetics, animal behaviour, conservation, sustainability, biotechnology, health and medicine, as well as debunking crazy theories or the occasional Hollywood movie.
-She has also blogged for The Naked Scientists and Nature SpotOn.
+Claire also runs the London STEM writers group, a small mentoring and support group for science, technology, engineering and maths writers in London.

 If you’d like Claire to speak or perform at your event, or have a public engagement or popular writing project you’d like to work on with her, please get in touch via twitter, or email her at claire (at) curiousmeerkat.co.uk.